 Several media reports have pointed out that the funds may have been stored solely in QuadrigaCX’s wallets and the CEO may have had sole access to the private keys of the exchange’s wallets.
-In this case, the recovery of the funds is tied directly to the recovery of those private keys – the whereabouts of which are as yet undiscovered .
+In this case, the recovery of the funds is tied directly to the recovery of those private keys – the whereabouts of which are as yet undiscovered.

-Users of Quadriga are in limbo because nobody has been able to get the private keys which were only accessible to Cotton.
+Users of Quadriga are in limbo because nobody has been able to get the private keys that were only accessible to Cotton.
 This is a classic example of SPOF, where a single component can comprise an entire system.
 This example highlights the dangers of SPOF for cryptocurrency exchanges and indeed all businesses.

-AAX actively implements technologies and procedures including multi party and multi signatory processes, and well defined authorization processes for key recovery to minimize risks and remove concentration of power in individuals, thereby eliminating the risk of SPOF.
+AAX actively implements technologies and procedures including multi-party and multi signatory processes, and well-defined authorization processes for key recovery to minimize risks and remove concentration of power in individuals, thereby eliminating the risk of SPOF.

 AAX’s multi party processes in key recovery

 The security team at AAX has mastered the technology to divide a key into multiple pieces.
 To reconstruct the original key, a minimum number of pieces would be required.
 This practice ensures keys can be recovered and funds released even in the loss of key staff and employees who have access.

 AAX’s multi-signature wallets

 The wallets of AAX are institutional-grade, multi-signature, multi-coin transactional wallets.
 All of our wallets use industry standard multi-sig or secret sharing for security.
 They require multi-signature and two out of three-key management to access, removing any single point of failure.